COVID-19 pandemic in Bermuda: Background

-On Sunday, the 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.
+On Sunday, 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

 The Case fatality rate for COVID-19 has been much lower than Severe acute respiratory syndrome, but the transmission has been significantly greater, with a significant total death toll.
 From 19 March, Public Health England no longer classified COVID-19 as a "High consequence infectious disease".

 The Minister for Health during the pandemic was, and continues to be, Kim Wilson, whose policies acted with "an abundance of caution".